 - 8.2.1 When an applicant applies to the Home-Link scheme the partner organisations will only ask for information that they need to assess their eligibility and housing needs.
-The partner organisations will collect and keep data in accordance with the council's guidelines on handling personal, sensitive personal or special categories of personal data. - 8.2.2 These guidelines are in accordance with the national regulations which cover both electronic and manual records and the govern everything we do with the data, including collecting, storing, using and disposing of it. - 8.2.3 Personal, sensitive personal or special categories of personal data held about applicants will not be disclosed to third parties apart from: - a) Where the individual who is the subject of the confidential information has consented to the disclosure - b) Where disclosure is made in accordance with an information sharing protocol that complies with the ICO's current data sharing code of practice - c) Where the council or a partner organisation is required by law to make such disclosures
+The partner organisations will collect and keep data in accordance with the Council's guidelines on handling personal, sensitive personal or special categories of personal data.
+You can find out how the Council hold and use information about you on the Council's website. - 8.2.2 These guidelines are in accordance with the national regulations which cover both electronic and manual records and the govern everything we do with the data, including collecting, storing, using and disposing of it. - 8.2.3 Personal, sensitive personal or special categories of personal data held about applicants will not be disclosed to third parties apart from: - a.
+Where the individual who is the subject of the confidential information has consented to the disclosure - b.
+Where disclosure is made in accordance with an information sharing protocol that complies with the ICO's current data sharing code of practice - c.
+Where the Council or a partner organisation is required by law to make such disclosures